Andrea-Bruno/fast-multiplication-algorithm/README.md

 Therefore, the current CPU-based code should be interpreted as a mathematical demonstration of the algorithm’s core logic.
 It is intended to provide the academic and technical community with a reference model, while the ultimate goal remains the deployment of this algorithm within dedicated hardware environments optimized for AI acceleration.

+### Demonstrative Purpose and Academic Validity

+The algorithm implementation provided below is intended to serve as a demonstrative model of the underlying mathematical logic.
+In academic and technical contexts, a well-structured algorithm—expressed in code—can effectively substitute for a textual description of its functioning, offering clarity, precision, and reproducibility.

+This example is written in C#, a widely adopted programming language chosen for its readability and accessibility.
+However, the algorithm itself is not bound to any specific language.
+Its core logic is language-agnostic and can be implemented in any computational environment, including hardware-level architectures.

+It is important to note that the current implementation targets execution on conventional CPUs.
+Due to the segmented nature of CPU architectures—organized into byte-based units such as 8-bit, 16-bit, 32-bit, or 64-bit—the algorithm must accommodate structural constraints that affect how data is processed and how operations are performed.

+In contrast, when deployed on custom-designed hardware free from byte segmentation, the computation becomes significantly more linear and efficient.
+The absence of architectural fragmentation allows for simplified execution paths, reduced overhead, and enhanced performance, with corresponding gains in energy efficiency.

+Therefore, the code presented here should be interpreted as a mathematical demonstration of the algorithm’s logic, intended to provide the academic and technical community with a transparent and verifiable reference.
+It does not represent the final optimized implementation, which will be adapted for dedicated hardware environments as part of the broader AI Accelerator initiative.

 ```charp